lambui/StardewValleyMod_OmniFarm/Customization.md

 ```

 ##config.json
-If you don't find this file where it's supposed to be try lauching SMAPI.
+If you don't find this file where it's supposed to be, try lauching SMAPI.
 The file will be generated automatically.
 ###1.
 Lists of pairs of coordinate
 **mineAreas** stores a list of pairs of tile coordinates that defines the areas where ores, gem stones can spawn.
   + each pair stores 2 tile coordinates that make up a rectangular area of the map, Item1 and Item2.